-Blending is at the heart of many great wines, be they from Mallorca, Bordeaux, Champagne, California, South Africa or Australia.
+Blending is at the heart of many great wines, be they from Mallorca, Bordeaux, Champagne, or elsewhere

 It’s one of the reasons that some of us winemakers compare our work in the cellar to that of a chef in a great restaurant.

 But we winemakers don’t just blend grape varieties.
-For example, wines can also be a blend of vineyard parcels, a blend of vineyards from a single estate or from different harvest dates.
+For example, wines can also be a blend of single vineyard parcels, different harvest dates, different tanks, barrels and fermentations!

 Blending wines gives us more control of certain aspects.
 Just like when creating a delicious dish in the kitchen, we play with and aim for the perfect balance between freshness, structure, different flavour characteristics, boldness, tannin, ageability and much more.

 We sometimes decide on blends as early as when we pick the grapes and sometimes co-ferment some varieties.
-But usually we decide on blends after fermentation and before maturing.
+But usually we decide on blends either right after fermentation or after maturing in oak/steel prior to bottling.